-This topic contains 3 replies, has 1 voice, and was last updated by Middletownscouter 1 year ago.
+- This topic has 3 replies, 1 voice, and was last updated 3 years, 3 months ago by Middletownscouter.

 Wondering how units handle leader camp fees?
 Anybody pay for Cub Scout leaders to go to resident camp?
 Why or why not?
 Our specific situation will be 3 nights with the majority of scouts attending with parents.

 Parents paid their own way.
 Usually the camp had a discount for parents.
 Unit leaders (cub-master, assistant cub-master) were not required to come.

 We all pitched in (either directly or through the pack treasury) for den chiefs to come to camp.

 Simply put, cub camp was as much an opportunity for parents as it was for our sons.
 For me, we had just moved the year before son #1 joined scouting, and those campfires gave me quality time to get to know my neighbors and learn all about who was related to whom!

 Short answer is no. We would split the cost among the adults attending.